Indigenous engagement with renewable energy industries

 In addition to responding to the technological and geo-political challenges that arise from the large scale export of renewable energy to Australia's neighbours, the Zero Carbon project recognises the potential multi-generational opportunities for sustainable development of Indigenous communities in Australia's north west in engaging with renewable energy industries.

-The 'Indigenous engagement with renewable energy industries' sub project of the ZCEAP project is being conducted by A Prof Janet Hunt, Dr Kathryn Thorburn and Dr Lily O'Neill.
+The 'Indigenous engagement with renewable energy industries' sub project of the ZCEAP project is being conducted by A Prof Janet Hunt, Mr Brad Riley and Dr Lily O'Neill.

 This project’s overall aim is to understand whether and how Indigenous people can benefit from renewable energy generation in NW Australia.
 Specific objectives of this project are to: